utsanjan/Tsunami-Bomber/README.md

 </h1>

-<p align="center">A simple open-source OTP SMS and Call
+<p align="center">A simple open-source OTP and Call
-<br>flooding script with unlimited sending capability,
+<br>flooder with unlimited sending capability,
 <br>written for Linux-based terminals using Python3.</p>

 ## 🔸 Notes: